 Asian currencies markets are rapidly developing.
-The rise of the Remimbi as the world’s most heavily traded emerging markets currency is accelerating business in Asia, gaining global market share from the traditional FX hubs in London and New York.
-London’s share of global FX dropped in 2016 for the first time in a decade, with the three largest Asian trading hubs – Hong Kong, Singapore and Tokyo – capturing much of that business.
-Shanghai also is pushing hard to become the new Asian financial centre, emphasised by the internationalisation of the RMB and the New Foreign Exchange Regime which focuses on RMB-foreign currency conversion between the China (Shanghai) Pilot Free Trade Zone and outside mainland China.
-The rise of both offshore Dim Sum bonds and onshore Panda bonds is also driving RMB trades.
+Twenty years on from the Asian financial crisis of 1997, Asian local currency markets are now more resilient to foreign flow reversals.
+The rise of the Renminbi (RMB) as the world’s most heavily traded emerging markets currency is also accelerating business in Asia, gaining global market share from the traditional foreign exchange hubs in London and New York.
+London’s share of global foreign exchange dropped in 2016 for the first time in a decade, with the three largest Asian trading hubs – Hong Kong, Singapore and Tokyo – capturing much of that business.
+The internationalisation of the RMB and the rise of both offshore Dim Sum bonds and onshore Panda bonds is also driving RMB trades.

 Yet with China’s economy slowing amid currency revaluations how will uncertainty in the macro environment impact RMB volatility?
-What are the RMB impacts on ASEAN currencies?
-This roundtable will bring together leading analysts and traders to explore the impacts on euro, yen and dollar markets, and future trends and strategies to exploit the growth of RMB and ASEAN currency markets in Asia.
+What are the RMB impacts on ASEAN currencies, including the peso, baht, ringgit and rupiah?
+This roundtable brings together leading analysts to explore local currency impacts on euro, yen and dollar markets, and future trends and strategies to exploit the growth of RMB and ASEAN currency markets in Asia.